nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 hello world, it will still match that arm of the pattern.
 And obviously there are some restrictions here where you can't have more than one `..` in a single pattern.
-Because you have to know, like, understand, where should I, you know, look for-- What parts should I ignore?
+Because you have to know, like, understand, where should I, you know, look for— What parts should I ignore?
 What parts should I think are concrete?
 And so, you can have `..` at the end, in the middle, at the beginning, anywhere.
 But only one of them.